microsoft/api-guidelines/graph/patterns/change-tracking.md

  - API service MAY be able to respond to standard OData query parameters with the initial call to the delta function:

     - `$select` to enforce the set of properties on which change is reported.
-    - `$filter` to influence the range of changes returned.
+    - `$filter` to influence the scope of changes returned.
     - `$expand` to include linked resources with the set of changes.
     - `$top` parameter to influence the size of the set of change records.